5225225/snapcd/doc/crypto.md

 keyed blake3 just like you did to generate the hash in the first place.

 If there's a mismatch *here*, then you have a bad client.

+> If there's a mismatch here, then you need to delete the object from the server and re-get it, somehow.

+# reflog

+Unlike in git, the mapping from branch name to commit id is done through an actual log.

+The details of this ~~are~~ will be detailed in reflog.md, but here I'll spec out the crypto here.

+It's an append only log of packets.
+Each packet is encrypted similary to above, using the same algorithm.

+TODO: does this need to use a different key?